elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/flash-boys-a-wall-street-revolt-michael-lewis.md

   - Poached by Qwest Communications after becoming a salesperson
   - Poached then by another telecom carrier, Level 3
   - Knew where to run fiber cables through and where to place the machines
+  - NYSE located located in Mahwah, New York
   - In 2005, BT Radianz called
-    - offered colation services in Nutley, New Jersey
+    - offered co-location services in Nutley, New Jersey
     - Bountiful Trust had set up shop in Kansas City was that its founders believed that it no longer mattered where they were physically located
       - 43 milliseconds to 3.8 milliseconds
   - Exchanges soon caught on but Ronan was the expert